ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step04.md

 In this lab, you will learn how to:

 * Apply global themes and styles
-* Theme the application using Ioinic Studio
+* Theme the application using Ioinic Studio (or our online color generator)
 * Apply different colors within the application
 * Style the status bar